For AI agents: the complete documentation index is at llms.txt. Markdown versions are available by appending .md or sending Accept: text/markdown.

 To see other props that can be set at the app level check out this documentation

-Finally let's make some final styling updates to our app.
-We will add some hover styling to the table rows and center the table inside the show_user with style={"_hover": \{"bg": rx.color("gray", 3)}}, align="center".
+Finally let's make some styling updates.
+We will add hover styling to the table rows and center the table inside show_user with style={"_hover": {"bg": rx.color("gray", 3)}}, align="center".

 In addition, we will add some width="100%" and align="center" to the index() component to center the items on the page and ensure they stretch the full width of the page.